zainabch123/html-boolean-image-grid/README.md

 ## Instructions
 - Create a 16 card grid, each card includes:
 	- A main image with (found in the assets folder)
-	- A logo in the top right corner (found in the assets folder)
 	- A set of social media icons
 	- A paragraph of text (lorem ipsum)
 - The header section should stay fixed at the top